cybersecurelabs/cyber-research/README.md

 sudo powershell-empire server
 ```

-To Start the Client, the command is:
+To start the client, the command is:

 ```
 sudo powershell-empire client